 The fisheries sectors will be significantly affected by climate change.
 The projected changes in average and extreme temperature and precipitation, are slightly offset by the fact that Tonga has the potential to diversify oceanic fisheries, coastal fisheries (nearshore) and aquaculture.
 However, the combination of increased sea temperature and ocean acidification will result in a gradual deterioration of the coral reefs, altered reef ecology, a likely reduction in the abundance and diversity of reef species and a change in the fish catch composition.
 Some effects could be positive, but the scientific consensus favors a reduction in reef productivity with respect to most commercial and food fish species.
+It is possible that tuna migration patterns could alter to either benefit or disadvantage Tonga.
 The main risk to the marine environment is the loss of a high proportion of Tonga's coral reefs due to a combination of rising ocean temperatures, ocean acidification, overfishing exploration for deep sea minerals and pollution.
 Over a third of Tonga's coral reefs are already threatened by overfishing (moderate risk or higher)11.
 Climate change is also likely to negatively impacts aquaculture.
 Commodities grown in coastal waters, such as pearls and clams, are projected to shown declines by 210012.
+Furthermore, inshore flooding is likely to increase and increasing intensity of storm surges will adversely affect coastal communities, as well as fisheries sector infrastructure.